Mindtree Q4 net profit jumps 49% to Rs 473 crore | Business

 Mindtree Q4 net profit jumps 49% to Rs 473 crore

-IT company Mindtree on Monday said it has registered a 49.1 per cent jump in its consolidated net profit at Rs 473.1 crore in the fourth quarter ended March 31, 2022 compared to the year-ago period.
+IT company Mindtree on Monday said it has registered a 49.1 per cent jump in its consolidated net profit at Rs 473.1 crore in the fourth quarter of FY22 compared to the year-ago period.

-The company had recorded net profit of Rs 317.3 croe in the same period of the previous fiscal.
+The company had recorded a net profit of Rs 317.3 crore in the same period of the previous fiscal.

 For the financial year 2021-22, consolidated net profit of Mindtree grew by 48.8 per cent to Rs 1,652.9 crore from Rs 1,110.5 crore at the end of financial year 2020-21.

-He said a full year dividend of Rs 37 per share announced by the company is highest in its history.
+During the company's earnings call, Chatterjee said a full year dividend of Rs 37 per share announced by the company is the highest in its history.

+About the possibility of the company's merger with L&T Infotech, he said it is a speculation.

+Talking about the impact of the global geopolitical situation on business from Europe, Chatterjee said that the company doesn't see any significant softness in business from the region in near term, and it is also scaling up development centres located there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)